Right Bank Restaurants

 lot, this may be the best food you've had in a very long time.
 I think

-I prefer Julien (above right) just a bit to Flo, maybe only because
+I prefer Julien just a bit to Flo, maybe only because

 it's bigger, a bit more bustling, and for some reason, even though